NIVANorge/Mobius/PythonWrapper/MAGIC/CatchCan_FCL/README.md

 We used MAGIC to simulate water chemistry from 1860 to 2100 using historical and projected deposition and climate.
 New in this application of MAGIC on Langtjern are:
->1) a solubility control of dissolved organic carbon (DOC) from S deposition, which allows inclusion of the changing role of organic acids in chemical recovery\
+>1) a solubility control of dissolved organic carbon (DOC) from S deposition, which allows inclusion of the changing role of organic acids in chemical recovery
 >2) user-defined changes in weathering rates.
-\

 List of files included here:
->"MAGIC_processing_LAE.ipynb" main Jupyter Notebook to process input data and run sensitivity analyses for increase in weathering rates\
+>1) "MAGIC_processing_LAE.ipynb" main Jupyter Notebook to process input data and run sensitivity analyses for increase in weathering rates
->"magic_input_processing_LAE.py" python script to process input data, called within the Jupyter notebook\
+>2) "magic_input_processing_LAE.py" python script to process input data, called within the Jupyter notebook
->"example_Langtjern_best.xls" input dataset, weather, discharge, deposition, observed concentration in stream and soil\
+>3) "example_Langtjern_best.xls" input dataset, weather, discharge, deposition, observed concentration in stream and soil
->"langtjern_parameters_Best_SO4Control_addCl_new.dat" MAGIC parameter file, previously calibrated separately\
+>4) "langtjern_parameters_Best_SO4Control_addCl_new.dat" MAGIC parameter file, previously calibrated separately